 A. Purpose.
 The intent of this section is to provide an alternative housing option that promotes community interaction through compact living clustered around a semi-private shared open space.
 Because of the smaller than typical residential building types, Courtyard Cluster development is meant to provide a non-subsidized form of housing that is generally less expensive than similar rental units in multi-family buildings.
 Courtyard Clusters can provide flexibility for families as their needs change over time and, in particular, provide options for seniors looking to downsize.
+Commented [A87]: ZAP agreed to remove Courtyard Clusters as an Alternative Lot/Building Configuration within the proposed R1, R2, and R3 at the October 15, 2020 meeting.
+ZAP agreed that Courtyard Clusters development should require a Special Permit in the R4 and N districts.

-Commented [A70]: The Building Professionals have expressed the need to explicitly state other exceptions to avoid undesired outcomes, like exterior staircases.
+Commented [A83]: The Building Professionals have expressed the need to explicitly state other exceptions to avoid undesired outcomes, like exterior staircases.
 These exceptions, if defined and limited, could result in an overall better design.

-Commented [A71]: Question for Legal: Do we need to set a date to differentiate between new construction and existing or is this not needed?
+Commented [A84]: Question for Legal: Do we need to set a date to differentiate between new construction and existing or is this not needed?